-Social conflict perspective argues that, rather than benefiting society as a whole, social stratification benefits some people at the expense of others.
+Social conflict perspective argues that, rather than benefiting society as a whole, social stratification benefits rich at the expense of poor.
 This analysis draws heavily on the ideas of Karl Marx, with contributions from Max Weber.

 Karl Marx: Class and Conflict